DonkeyMobile/donkey-assessment/BACKLOG.md

 - Zod models are used throughout the handler and service, we control the database, but ideally you'd use DTOs
 - Add non-happy scenarios (400/500) to OpenAPI specification
 - Add generic error handling (catch on the handler)
+- Move critical resources such as Cognito pool outside backend stack